reactgraphqlacademy/graphql-api-training/README.md

 }
 ```

-Your task is to implement both in our GraphQL API
+Your task is to implement both in our queries GraphQL API.

 An example of APIs that implement both queries are [Gatsby](https://www.gatsbyjs.org/docs/graphql-reference/#a-longer-query) and GitHub API V4.